Henry O. Lampe: Early and family life

 Born on April 8, 1927, in Bremen, Germany, to American diplomat Dorothea Caroline Gatjeshipper and her husband Henry Dietrich Lampe, whose business career involved shipping cargo, young Hank was an American citizen by birth but only moved stateside to Arlington, Virginia, with his family as World War II began, and Germany and the United States exchanged diplomats and their families.

-Hank had attended school in Germany and was soon sent to the Westtown School, a boarding school in Westtown, Pennsylvania, because his mother was transferred from a United States State Department post in Washington, D.C. to Tegucigalpa, Honduras.
+Hank had attended school in Germany and was soon sent to the Westtown School, a boarding school in Westtown Township, Pennsylvania, because his mother was transferred from a United States State Department post in Washington, D.C. to Tegucigalpa, Honduras.
 As the Allies began winning the war, she was assigned to London, England, and Hank as an adult noted that he "had the pleasure of" being bombed by both the British in Germany and the Germans in London.
 As hostilities ended, his mother Dorothea Lampe became the first civilian American woman to enter Berlin, Germany, about a month after hostilities ended.

 Meanwhile, Henry Lampe was drafted in 1945 and joined the United States Navy.
 Rather than resume his studies at a crowded university after his discharge in December 1946, he joined his mother in Berlin by February, and used his bilingual fluency with the Office of Military Government in Berlin, working in the investigations division of the Public Safety section as the Cold War began.

 Returning to the United States in 1950, Hank Lampe began his studies at American University in Washington, D.C.
 The following year, his mother returned transferred stateside and he graduated with a bachelor's degree in commerce.
 Through the G.I.
 Bill, the U.S. Navy also paid for Lampe to study for a year at Swarthmore College in Pennsylvania.

 In July 1953, Lampe married fellow American University graduate Virginia (Ginny) Harvey of Brookville, Maryland.
 As described below, he supported her civic (and Republican political) activism, but they had no children before she died of cancer (age 56) on December 14, 1984.
 Several years later, Lampe married widow Margaret Marston Sanger, who had been active in the Democratic party (and on the State Board of Education), and helped raise her three children.